kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Every once in a while, when I met colleagues complaining about stress injury syndrome, I told them about this fascinating technique.
 You cannot have it in Linux, unfortunately, except you simulate Windows, but anyway I still have to meet somebody who is interested.
 I don't know of anybody who dictates.

 Of course, there are lots of people online using these products and chatting about it in their forums, but they are a totally different kind of people and professionally producing huge amounts of text.
 The industry has concentrated on lawyers and physicians, obviously successfully.
-Although back then everybody was dreaming of talking with a machine ("hello computer"), not much has happened in the private realm.
+Although back then everybody was dreaming of talking with a machine (["hello computer"](https://www.youtube.com/watch?v=v9kTVZiJ3Uc), not much has happened in the private realm.
 Nowadays we have Siri and Cortana, but sorry, I don't use that.

 Partitioning by day of week -- digression
 ----------